Mold Removal in Bunker Hill, WV West Virginia 25413

 Call 1-888-217-6019 now.

-- A sour smell.
+- The smell of mold is quite distinctive.
 It's a unique smell.
-Even if it's impossible to detect anything, you know that it's there.
+Even if you don't detect anything, you know that it's there.

 - visible microbial growth.
-Dark splotches on the ceilings, walls flooring, or baseboards.
-Splotches across the ceiling may suggest a leaky roof, burst pipe, or condensation in ductwork.
-Dark patches or the appearance of brown or black mold that are visible on the walls may indicate cracks or burst pipe behind the wall.
-This may be a slow leak, but the damage is likely to increase.
+Dark splotches on the ceilings, walls floors or baseboards.
+Splotches in the ceiling may suggest a leaky roof or burst pipe or condensation in ductwork.
+Dark spots or dark brown or black mold on the walls may indicate cracks or burst pipe that is hidden behind the wall.
+It may be a slow leak, but the damage can only get worse.

-- Soft moist areas on the Floors, Walls or Ceiling.
-This could be a sign that microbial growth may be present.
-Mold may have not been visible at this point however it may be behind the drywall, on the supporting studs, beneath the floors, or in the ceiling of your home.
+- Soft Moist Spots on the Floors, Walls or Ceiling.
+This may be a sign that microbial growth may be present.
+The mold may appear invisible right now however it may be hidden behind the drywall, on the supporting studs, beneath the floors, or in the attic of your home.

 -

-Nagging coughing, headaches and nausea or being sick only you are at home or in certain spaces.
-The persistent symptoms of allergies could indicate that mold may be present.
-The four groups that are most vulnerable to mold-related illnesses are:
+A constant cough, headache, nausea or feeling sick only in home or in certain places.
+These persistent allergy-type symptoms may be a sign that mold may be present.
+The four most vulnerable groups to illnesses caused by mold include:

 - Children